verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

    $ echo -e "$(KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl -n verrazzano-system get secret system-tls -o jsonpath='{.data.ca\.crt}' | base64 --decode)" | sed 's/^/    /' >> managed1.yaml
    ```

-1. Create a secret on the admin cluster that contains the credentials for scraping metrics from the managed cluster.
+1. Create a Secret on the admin cluster that contains the credentials for scraping metrics from the managed cluster.
    The file `managed1.yaml` that was created in the previous step provides input to this step.
    ```
    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl create secret generic prometheus-managed1 -n verrazzano-mc --from-file=managed1.yaml